 Take a step back and analyze your day-to-day workflow.
 If tasks are falling through the cracks, you’re forgetting details, or answering the same question over and over again, there’s a gap in your system or process.
 The fix could be as simple as adding a new page to the welcome handbook or an automated email or Slack alert for when the coffee is running low.

 Let’s take your employee onboarding process as a specific example.
 Lauren Moon from Trello suggests creating a centralized space, like a Google Doc folder, for every job-related logistical item and business requirement.
 She says, “To save time (and avoid mistakes), create an employee onboarding template or checklist with all of these documents and resources, then simply copy and personalize it for each new person.”
-Task Management makes it easy to create template cards and checklists, too.
+Employee Helpdesk makes it easy to create template cards and checklists, too.
 Or try a Slack plug-in like Donut to automate some of the onboarding process.

 Listen to your team members, take note of requests, and pay attention to what is frustrating you.
 Then take a step back and think about solutions.
 Change is good and can move your job, and business, forward.